ukan-computational-acoustics/ca-knowledgebase/about/contribute-github.md

    git push
    ```

-7. Open a pull requst from your branch to the main repository.
+7. Open a pull request from your branch to the main repository.
 You can do this by clicking the 'Contribute' button on the GitHub page for your branch.

 8. We will then review your pull request.
 If we suggest changes, you can make these then push again to update the pull request.
 Once we're happy with your changes,
    we'll merge them and the knowledgebase website will update automatically.